-Laboratory of Hydrometallurgy and Inorganic Molecular Chemistry, faculty of chemistry, USTHB, P.O.
-Box 32 El Alia, Bab Ezzouar, 16111, Algiers, Algeria
+Laboratory of Hydrometallurgy and Inorganic Molecular Chemistry, Faculty of Chemistry, USTHB, P.O.
+Box 32 El Alia, BabEzzouar, 16111, Algiers, Algeria

 In this paper, polymeric inclusion membranes (PIMs) containing cellulose triacetate (CTA) and polycaprolactone (PCL) as polymer matrix and di-(2-ethylhexyl) phosphoric acid (D2EHPA) as a specific carrier were prepared by solution casting followed by solvent evaporation.
-Different polymeric membranes were modified by the addition of polyelectrolytes: polyvinylpyrrolidone (PVP), polyanetholsulfonic acid (PATSA) and polyethylene imine (PEI).
-2-Nitrophenyl octyl ether (NPOE) was added in the different membranes as plasticizer.
-All synthesized membranes were characterized by Fourier transform infrared (FTIR), thermogravimetric analysis (TGA) and scanning electron microscopy (SEM).
+Different polymeric membranes were modified by the addition of polyelectrolytes: polyvinylpyrrolidone (PVP), polyanetholsulfonic acid (PATSA), and polyethylene imine (PEI).
+2-Nitrophenyl octyl ether (NPOE) was added to the different membranes as the plasticizer.
+All synthesized membranes were characterized by Fourier transform infrared (FTIR), thermogravimetric analysis (TGA), and scanning electron microscopy (SEM).
 Transfer of chromium through selective membranes is accomplished by using a specific compound, called carrier.
 A study of the fixation and transport of Cr (VI) across a polymer inclusion membrane PIMs has shown a good removal from the treated solution.
 The Cr (VI) removal efficiency reached 42% after 8 hours of transport using the membrane containing (CTA + PCL + PATSA + D2EHPA) and 43% for only 2 hours using the membrane containing (CTA + PCL + PATSA+ NPOE).